-Natural gas: SSE Airtricity to increase prices by 39%
+SSE Airtricity to increase gas prices by 39%

 It will add about £244 onto the typical household bill, which the Consumer Council says is the biggest rise in gas prices in their network since May 2011.

-The move will affect around 186,000 gas customers throughout Northern Ireland.
+The move will affect about 186,000 gas customers throughout Northern Ireland.

 SSE Airtricity said the continued pressure on global energy markets has had a significant impact on energy suppliers' ability to keep prices down.